-Like many other amateur astronomers I own several telescopes and mounts for different purposes such as planetary and Deep Sky oberving and imaging.
+Like many other amateur astronomers, I own several telescopes, binoculars and mounts for different observation purposes such as the observation of planets, galaxies or gas nebulae.
+As soon as astrophotography becomes an issue, there are other requirements for the equipment, such as a large illuminated image circle.
 Find here some information and reviews of the instruments I mainly use.

 4″ f/5 flat-field Super Apochromat